danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 16 -> Level 17

-The password for the postgres16 usee can be retrived as follows:
+The password for the postgres16 usee can be retrieved as follows:
 - There are two tables in the "hh" schema
 - Create a materialized view which join both tables
 - Create a count of the distinct values of the text column of the materialized view and sum them up